 Sales Forecasting by Product

 This forecasting method is usually reserved for more mature businesses.
 If a company has multiple product lines that generate varying levels of revenue, it may be wise to choose a forecast method that allows you to account for each product or product line individually.
 This would allow you to anticipate the future sales of a certain product or product line to not only determine the health of that product separate from the rest of the business, but also plan for re-investment into the development of new product based on the sales forecast.

 As we’ve mentioned in previous blogs, accurate sales forecasting is reliant people, process and technology.
 The techniques in this section are all about the people on your revenue operations team that are looking at data and calling their number.
 These sales forecasting techniques incorporate a variety of methods, each with pros and cons.
 Ultimately, it will depend on your business and sales process to choose the one right for you.

 Top-Down Sales Forecasting

-Top down sales forecasting starts by identifying your total addressable market or TAM for each business segment.
+The top down sales forecasting technique starts by identifying your total addressable market or TAM for each business segment.
 It takes a higher-level approach to viewing your business.
 According to the Corporate Finance Institute, your TAM is developed by researching market valuations from reputable sources, such as Gartner.
 You then estimate how much market share you’ll be able to capture and the revenue you’ll be able to acquire.
 Calculating revenue is done by multiplying the TAM by the percentage of market share you think you’ll be able to achieve.

 So let’s say you’re in the event software space looking to expand into Europe and your research shows that the TAM for European event software is valued at $500,000.
 You think you can capture 2% of that based on quantitative or qualitative analysis of historical deals.
 Your top down sales forecast would $500,000 X 2% = $10,000.